mikaeldui/nupkg-template/README.md

 # NuGet Package Template Repository
 A template repository for NuGet packages.

+Add this to the repo comment when creating it:

+    ProjectName: MyAwesomeProject.Api
+    Prefix: Meeee
+    Namespace: MyAwesomeProject
+    Description: This project is really awesome!
+    Tags: Awesomeness; Project; 1000
+    Package: Optional.Package.ToReference

+Prefix is merged with ProjectName where needed, like for the package name.

 `NUGET_ORG_API_KEY` needs to be added as a secret for the `nuget.org` environment.

 Contains: